• Reading

 (Use Caution Balloons are a choking hazards for small children, adult supervision at all times)

-This is what you where traditionally in India a White Solid Kurta Pyjama
+This is what you wear traditionally in India a White Solid Kurta Pyjama

 HOLI ~ The FESTIVAL OF COLORS